- Our Firm

 Other effects of eye injuries include orbital fractures, blood in the eye, corneal abrasions, eyelid lacerations, arc eye, orbital fractures, snow blindness, traumatic optic neuropathy, and hemorrhaging.
 It is also possible for a flying object, blunt force, or a piece of equipment to poke the eye out.
 Some complications that arise due to eye injuries include corneal scarring, retinal detachment, and post-traumatic glaucoma.
 Traumatic Iritis is another result of a physical eye injury (like a poke or hit to the eye) and it is when the iris becomes inflamed.

 Eye injuries happen frequently while someone is on the job.
 Due to that, we have helped many clients with their workers’ compensation claims for eye injuries suffered at work or while on the job site.
-Some of the most common causes for on the job eye injuries include: working with and around heavy objects, motorcycle accidents, car/automotive accidents, truck accidents, falling objects, conveyor belts, tractors, table saw accidents slip, trip and fall injuries, mine equipment accidents and construction equipment accidents.
-Our San Bernardino work injury attorneys have been assisting workers’ compensation claims and personal injury cases for eye injuries since the late 1970s.
+Some of the most common causes for on the job eye injuries include: working with and around heavy objects, motorcycle accidents, car/automotive accidents, truck accidents, falling objects, conveyor belts, tractors, table saw accidents, slip, trip and fall injuries, mine equipment accidents and construction equipment accidents.
+Our San Bernardino work accident attorneys have been assisting workers’ compensation claims and personal injury cases for eye injuries since the late 1970s.
 We know how to investigate your injury case to look for a third party that is also at fault for your eye injury to maximize your compensation.

 Eye injuries can hurt quite a bit, be life-altering and be disorienting for the eye injury victim.
 The symptoms of a possible eye injury include pain, tearing, bruising around the eye, double vision, eye redness, swelling, temporary blindness, inability to keep the eye open, sensitivity to light, and the inability or difficulty to move the injured eye.